patrickmmartin/winampremote/README.md

 * There was a linux client once for the _tcpip_ transport:  http://sourceforge.net/projects/wacontrol/
  * reactivating this would be an interesting exercise
 * abstract the UI from client and server, to allow re-use
+* there is now a VS 2012 solution, which might become part of a more Windows 8 friendly code base